Wim H. de Jeu

 The book contains a separate chapter on the different types of order/disorder in soft matter that play such an important role in modern self-assembling systems.
 The last chapter treats soft matter surfaces and thin film that are increasingly used in coatings and in many technological applications, such as liquid crystal displays and nanostructured block copolymer films.

 Wim H. de Jeu spent most of his scientific life investigating soft matter, mainly at the FOM Institute AMOLF in Amsterdam.
 In that context he used advanced x-ray methods and played an active role at various synchrotrons.
-He is professor emeritus from the Eindhoven University of Technology and presently working at DWI – Leibniz Institute for Interactive Materials in Aachen, Germany.
+He is professor emeritus from the Eindhoven University of Technology, Eindhoven, the Netherlands.

 ‘With a unique approach, Wim de Jeu fills a gap between experimental physicists and synthetic chemists.
 The outstanding book gives us all the basic knowledge in X-ray scattering for studying our novel functional molecular systems.’